tttor/ctrl-foundation/method/value-based/naf_gu_2016.md

   * iteratively fitting local linear models to the latest batch of on-policy or off-policy rollouts provides sufficient local accuracy to achieve substantial improvement using short imagination rollouts in the vicinity of the real-world samples.

-* to represent the Q-function Q(xt , ut ) in Q-learning in such a way that its maximum, arg maxu Q(xt , ut ), can be determined eas- ily and analytically during the Q-learning update
+* to represent the Q-function Q(xt , ut ) in Q-learning in such a way that its maximum, arg maxu Q(xt , ut ), can be determined easily and analytically during the Q-learning update
   * Decomposing Q into an advantage term A and a state-value term V
   * representations:
     is based on a neural network that separately outputs a value